zafstojano/policy-gradients/README.md

 ## Data
-This project uses [Reasoning Gym](https://github.com/open-thought/reasoning-gym) for generating procedural datasets.
+This project uses [Reasoning Gym](https://github.com/open-thought/reasoning-gym) ([Stojanovski et al. (2025)](https://arxiv.org/abs/2505.24760)) for generating procedural datasets.
 In the YAML file, simply specify which datasets you want to use, along with their configurations.
 For example:

 ```yaml
 data: